 - Failure of fusion of the Müllerian ducts during development, resulting in a duplicated or septate cervix (one cervix with two openings).

-- In utero exposure to non-steroidal oestrogens (such as diethylstilbestrol) and other non-steroidal oestrogens.
-1 in 1,000-2,000 exposed female fetuses develop clear cell vaginal adenocarcinoma.
-Other problems include a hypoplastic T-shaped uterus as well as various gross and microscopic colposcopic abnormalities (eg cervical rings, collars and hoods, epithelial changes and a shift in the location of the squamocolumnar junction).
+- In utero exposure to non-steroidal oestrogens such as diethylstilbestrol (DES) which was used widely in the USA until 1971 to prevent preterm labour and miscarriage.
+1 in 1,000-1,500 exposed female fetuses develop clear cell vaginal adenocarcinoma of the vagina or cervix in the late teens or early twenties.
+Other problems include a hypoplastic T-shaped uterus as well as various gross and microscopic colposcopic abnormalities (eg, cervical rings, collars and hoods, epithelial changes and a shift in the location of the squamocolumnar junction).

 These are the most common benign neoplasms of the cervix (found in 4% of the gynaecological population).
-These may be endocervical or cervical:
+They may be endocervical or cervical:

 - Endocervical polyps are most usually found in the fourth to sixth decade of life.
 They are cherry red lesions which may be single or multiple and may appear as a pedunculated lesion on a stalk of varying length.